HUMAN CONNECTION IS EVERYTHING.

 It actually started at the age of 4 when I started picking out melodies on our family piano.
 When I started turning the happy-go-lucky world of "Old MacDonald Had A Farm" into a spooky place by playing it slowly in C minor instead of C major, my mom decided it was time for me to get some lessons.

-I grew up playing by both ear and classical training.
+I grew up playing classically and by ear.
 It took years to realize that very few people do both.

 Meanwhile, the more I learned about music, the more frustrated I became on Sunday mornings sitting in church.
 Every Sunday we'd all sing hymns with 6 verses played the SAME DAMN WAY, EVERY SINGLE VERSE.